east-sussex-county-council/Escc.AzureDeployment/README.md

 #### Strong named assemblies

-We give some of our assemblies a strong name, but the path to the strong name key file needs to be different on Azure.
-We upload our key file to a directory on Azure and put the path into a `DEPLOYMENT_STRONG_NAME_KEY` app setting on the Configure page in the management portal for the Azure Website. `TransformProjectFile` runs automatically on build, and will update the strong name based on that setting.
+If you give some of your assemblies a strong name, the path to the strong name key file needs to be different on Azure.
+Upload your key file in the deployment repository and put the path into a `DEPLOYMENT_STRONG_NAME_KEY` app setting on the Configure page in the management portal for the Azure Website. `TransformProjectFile` runs automatically on build, and will update the strong name based on that setting.

 #### Project references

 If you have project references within your solution, you need to organise your `DeployOnAzure.cmd` file in the order assemblies need to be built.
 Use `GitDownload` to download a dependent library and run `NuGetRestore` and `TransformProjectFile` on the library before building the application that depends upon it.

 	call "%ESCC_DEPLOYMENT_SCRIPTS%\GitDownload" ExampleLibrary ExampleTag
 	IF !ERRORLEVEL!
 NEQ 0 goto error